Requirements for claiming the credit

 If the property manager is not a trustee (in the case of properties owned by a trust) or an officer of the entity that owns the property, the property manager can register on MassTaxConnect as a third party and then request access rights from each small business in order to file for the exemption on their behalf.

-If you register for an exemption in 2019, it will be good through December 31, 2020, provided there are no changes in the business that would affect eligibility during that time.
+If you registered for an exemption in 2019, it will be good through December 31, 2020, provided there are no changes in the business that would affect eligibility during that time.
 The Department of Revenue will send a reminder to renew your exemption certificate before the end of 2020.
+Exemption certificates requested in 2020 will expire December 31, 2021.

 Will I need a separate certificate for each utility?